Perideridia americana (Nutt.) Steud.

 Flowering - April - July.

-Origin - Native to U.S.
+Origin - Native to the U.S.

-The plant is completely glabrous and is rarely branched.
+The plant is completely glabrous (including the ovaries and fruits) and is rarely branched.
 The thick roots typically form in fascicles.

-Photographs taken at Prairie State Park, Barton County, MO., 6-23-00.
+Photographs taken at Meramec State Park, Franklin County, MO, 5-30-2019 (SRTurner).